All Bar One Covent Garden

 19 Henrietta Street, London, Greater London, WC2E 8QH 020 7240 9842

-Our brand-new spring/summer menu has just officially landed in All Bar One Henrietta Street, and it has some delicious new dishes that we can’t wait to share with you!
+Our brand-new spring/summer menu has just officially landed in All Bar One Covent Garden, and it has some delicious new dishes that we can’t wait to share with you!

 Some fabulous new additions to the menu are our “Nutritious Power-foods” created with registered nutritionist Sarah Jackson.
 We caught up with Sarah on her nutrition beliefs and the insider info on these delicious new dishes…